The Singapore airport is a vacation in itself, and many of the best things to do in Singapore airport are free!

 The Singapore airport is an important travel hub, serving almost 70 million passengers per year, and connecting Southeast Asia with more than 400 cities and 100 countries around the world.

-If you’re an avid traveler, then you’ll most likely pass through the Singapore airport at some point in your journeys.
+If you’re an avid international traveler, then you’ll most likely pass through the Singapore airport at some point in your journeys.
 It’s modern, clean, efficient, and luxurious.

-There are a lot of things to do in Changi airport (more than you can possibly fit into a single layover), so we put together this travel guide to help you choose some of the very best things to see and do!
+There are a lot of fun things to do in Changi airport (more than you can possibly fit into a single layover), so we put together this travel guide to help you choose some of the very best things to see and do!

 Best Things To Do In Singapore Airport (Changi)